cuynu/vancedx/README.md

 `git clone https://gitlab.com/cuynu/vancedx-cli.git`

-Open `vancedx-patches` repository in IntelliJ IDEA, make your changes and compile it, output should be `vancedx-patches-vX.XXX.jar`
+Open `vancedx-patches` repository in IntelliJ IDEA, make your changes and compile it, after finished compiled, the compiled file should be `vancedx-patches-vX.XXX.jar`

-Open `vancedx-integrations` repository in Android Studio, make your change and compile it, output should be `vancedx-integrations-vX.XXX.apk`
+Open `vancedx-integrations` repository in Android Studio, make your change and compile it, after compiled, the compiled file should be `vancedx-integrations-vX.XXX.apk`

-Open `vancedx-cli` repository in IntelliJ IDEA, make your change and compile it, output should be `vancedx-cli-vX.XXX.jar`
+Open `vancedx-cli` repository in IntelliJ IDEA, make your change and compile it, after compiled, the compiled file should be `vancedx-cli-vX.XXX.jar`

 **Patching YouTube app**